amitdubeyup/coding-learning-resources/dsa/questions.md

 2. Kadane’s Algorithm (Maximum Subarray Sum)

-Kadane's algorithm finds the maximum sum of a contiguous subarray in O(n) time.
+Kadane's algorithm finds the maximum sum of a contiguous subarray in linear time by iterating through the array and keeping track of the current sum, resetting when negative.

+Time Complexity: O(n)
+Space Complexity: O(1)

 ```javascript
 function maxSubarraySum(arr) {